 ALTER SYSTEM SET default_table_store_format = "compound";

-Design the primary key
+Design primary keys

-Single-table columnar storage without a primary key
+Choose a single-table columnar storage table without a primary key

-- Data import: In an AP scenario, data does not need to be sorted by the primary key.
-Therefore, the import performance of a columnar storage table without a primary key is higher than that of a columnar storage table with a primary key.
+- Data import: In AP scenarios, data does not need to be sorted by the primary key, resulting in faster import performance compared to tables with primary keys.

 show parameters like "%store_format%";